eslint/eslint/docs/src/rules/global-strict.md

 ---

+Requires or disallows strict mode directives in the global scope.

 (removed) This rule was **removed** in ESLint v1.0 and **replaced** by the [strict](strict) rule.
 The `"global"` option in the new rule is most similar to the removed rule.